 SB 1235 is a significant step toward protecting small business owners from predatory lending practices.
 It will dramatically increase the transparency of financial products marketed to small firms (our research found unregulated lenders charging an average of 94% APR!).

-SB 1235, authored by State Sen. Stave Glazer (D-East Bay), was supported by a coalition of more than sixty organizations, including Opportunity Fund, from the private sector and non-profit lenders and advocates.
+SB 1235, authored by State Sen. Steve Glazer (D-East Bay), was supported by a coalition of more than sixty organizations, including Opportunity Fund, from the private sector and non-profit lenders and advocates.
 The new law provides a common-sense solution to the problem of high-price financing by requiring all lenders to clearly and consistently communicate their terms to small businesses seeking financing.

 At the time financing is offered, the lender must disclose the following: